Dynamic-Book/doc/3-References/100-DyboApp/README.md

 **Course** (class `DyCourse`)

-It is useful for the teacher and student to describe all of their courses.
+It describes a course of a teacher or a student.

-* subject (the taught subject name)
+* subject, the taught subject name (e.g. Mathematics)
-* color (distinctive attribute)
+* color, a distinctive attribute
-* teacher (person, relevant for student user only)
+* teacher,  a person, relevant for student user only
-* courseHours
+* courseHours, collection of DyCourseHour
-* topics (a collection of topic objects taught in this course)
+* topics, a collection of topic objects taught in this course (e.g. Algebra, Geometry, Arithmetic, Analysis)

 Each course instance has its own directory in the Dybo disk, returned by the `#directory` message.
 Each course directory is located in its